 Be willing to say you are sorry: Apologizing can be difficult in any relationship, but it is particularly

 tough for divorced spouses who might still feel resentful toward one another.

 However, apologizing for your mistakes is a big step in the right direction

 if you want to work on a functional and healthy co-parenting relationship.

 Speak to an Experienced Family Law Attorney

 If you are experiencing difficulties with your co-parenting relationship

-family law team at the Law Office of Kathryn Marteeny for the sound legal advice
+family lawyers at the Law Office of Kathryn Marteeny for the sound legal advice you need

-you need during this challenging time.
-With over three decades of combined
+during this challenging time.
+With over three decades of combined legal

 handled when you choose to work with our law firm.